 In most cases, stage 2 mesothelioma does not cause symptoms.

 If symptoms do arise, they are easily mistaken for signs of the flu or pneumonia.
-Rather than an infection, the discomfort stems from tumor growth or a buildup of fluid in the pleura (known as pleural effusion) constricting the lung.
+The discomfort stems from tumor growth or a buildup of fluid in the pleura (known as pleural effusion) constricting the lung.

-Some stage 2 cases are discovered through cancer screening, but more often they are caught by accident when a doctor checks a patient’s chest for an unrelated reason.
+Some stage 2 cases are discovered through cancer screening.
+More often they are caught by accident when a doctor checks a patient’s chest for an unrelated reason.

 Connect with a specialist who can confirm your stage and create a treatment plan for you or a loved on.Get Help Now